Get started with OpenAI o1

 4. Limit additional context in retrieval-augmented generation (RAG): When providing additional context or documents, include only the most relevant information to prevent the model from overcomplicating its response.

-Getting Started with the Vercel AI SDK
+Getting Started with the AI SDK

-The Vercel AI SDK is the TypeScript toolkit designed to help developers build AI-powered applications with React, Next.js, Vue, Svelte, Node.js, and more.
+The AI SDK is the TypeScript toolkit designed to help developers build AI-powered applications with React, Next.js, Vue, Svelte, Node.js, and more.
 Integrating LLMs into applications is complicated and heavily dependent on the specific model provider you use.

-The Vercel AI SDK abstracts away the differences between model providers, eliminates boilerplate code for building chatbots, and allows you to go beyond text output to generate rich, interactive components.
+The AI SDK abstracts away the differences between model providers, eliminates boilerplate code for building chatbots, and allows you to go beyond text output to generate rich, interactive components.

-At the center of the Vercel AI SDK is AI SDK Core, which provides a unified API to call any LLM.
-The code snippet below is all you need to call OpenAI o1-mini with the Vercel AI SDK:
+At the center of the AI SDK is AI SDK Core, which provides a unified API to call any LLM.
+The code snippet below is all you need to call OpenAI o1-mini with the AI SDK:

 import { generateText } from 'ai';